JanGonzales/Auction_Project/README.md

 # Auction_Project
-A simple script that allows players to enter their bids, and who ever enter the highest bid wins.
+A simple script that allows players to enter bids, and who ever enter the highest bid wins.